pejmanbtc/react-todoList/README.md

 ## Credits

-This TodoList application was created with React by [pejmanbtc].
+This TodoList application was created with React by [@pejmanbtc].